Council member expresses concern over ‘neglect’ at Tompkins Terrace

 When We All Vote, a nonpartisan group that organizes voter registration drives, had planned an event at Tompkins Terrace this fall.
 But Nelson said after he and other organizers couldn’t get a call back from management, they moved the event to the Hamilton Fish Plaza development, instead.

 Connecting with the hundreds of residents at Tompkins Terrace is important, Nelson said.
 “We want to show them that someone in Beacon is looking out for their interests.”
 Some residents there, he explained, have told him “they felt their vote doesn’t count.”

 Scaperotti said she planned to reach out to Nelson about the planned voter registration drive.
 And with the sale complete, maintenance will now be managed through Related’s Manhattan office.

-In addition to those at Tompkins Terrace, Related owns more than 45,000 units across the country at affordable housing complexes, including Manhattan Plaza and Hunter’s Point South Living in Long Island City.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+In addition to those at Tompkins Terrace, Related owns more than 45,000 units across the country at affordable housing complexes, including Manhattan Plaza and Hunter’s Point South Living in Long Island City.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.